casadoj/mekong_usecase/_sources/docs/1_initialization.md

 ```

 * In the element `<lfoptions>`, the option `InitLisflood` tells LISFLOOD that this run is an initialization.
 Since we are using as a routing module the split kinematic wave, we must deactivate the option `InitLisfloodwithoutsplit`; otherwise, the initialization run will not produce the file _avgdis.nc_ and we will not be able to initialize the routing module in suceeding runs.
-* In the element `<lfuser>` we must define the simulation period, the location of the output files, and the initial conditions.
+* In the element `<lfuser>`, we must define the simulation period, the location of the output files, and the initial conditions.
-    * The initialization run extends from 01-01-1979 to 31-12-2019.
+    * The initialization run spans from 01-01-1979 to 31-12-2019.
 Following the [end of timestep naming convention](https://ec-jrc.github.io/lisflood-code/2_ESSENTIAL_time-management/) in LISFLOOD, the previous dates will be shifted forward by 1 day; that's why in the settings file the `StepStart` and `StepEnd` are 02-01-1979 and 01-01-2020, respectively.
-    * We will save the two ouput files (_lzavin_ and _avgdis_) in a folder named _initial_.
+    * We will save the two ouput files (_lzavin.nc_ and _avgdis.nc_) in a folder named _initial_.
+It is not necessary to specify the extension of the NetCDF files.
-    * Regarding the initial conditions, those in the section water balance must be initialized with a value or a map (we define default values of 0 or 1), whereas the rest of variables can be internally initialized by setting the value -9999.
+    * Regarding the initial conditions, those in the section water balance must be initialized with a value or a map (we define default values of 0 or 1), whereas the rest of the variables can be internally initialized by setting the value -9999.

 ## 2 Run the simulation